AnyaRum/Data_science_intensive_capstone_project/capstone_project_proposal.md

 Yelp is an American multinational corporation headquartered in San Francisco, California.
 It develops, hosts and markets Yelp.com and the Yelp mobile app, which publish crowd-sourced reviews about local businesses.

 ##3.
 Data
-The data set for the project is Yelp users’ uploaded images of restaurants and corresponding labels (or business ids).
+The data set for the project is Yelp users’ uploaded images (.jpg file format) of restaurants and corresponding labels (or business ids).
 The Data Files can be downloaded from site: (https://www.kaggle.com/c/yelp-restaurant-photo-classification/data).

 ### List of the Data files:
-*train_photos.tgz* - photos of the training set *test_photos.tgz* - photos of the test set *train_photo_to_biz_ids.csv* - maps the photo id to business id *test_photo_to_biz_ids.csv* - maps the photo id to business id *train.csv* - main training dataset.
+*train_photos.tgz* - photos of the training set (469684 images; 6.64 GB)
+*test_photos.tgz* - photos of the test set (474304 images; 6.71 GB)
+*train_photo_to_biz_ids.csv* - maps the photo id to business id *test_photo_to_biz_ids.csv* - maps the photo id to business id *train.csv* - main training dataset.
 Includes the business id's, and their corresponding labels.

-###There are 9 business ids (labels) that can be assigned to pictures:
+###There are 9 business IDs (labels) that can be assigned to pictures:

 Business ID # | Description
 ------------ | -------------